 Morning rides start mounting at nine and return for lunch.
 Afternoon rides leave the barn at one-thirty and return between four and five.
 Pack a lunch and spend the whole day exploring the sage plains, the aspen topped ridges, or the dark timber of the Roosevelt National Forest.

 The Laramie River Valley is home to cattle and bison ranches.
 Our neighbor's buffalo can be seen in the background of this photo.
 The valley is also home to a wide variety of wildlife including antelope, elk, moose, eagle, and coyote that you'll often see while horseback.

 Wow!
 That's the only way to describe the views, horses, food, and the staff.
 We had a great family vacation.

-Kids six and over are provided with a complete riding program.
-In addition to spending lots of time in the saddle, kids and adults will have the opportunity to learn the parts of a horse and to groom and saddle.
-Real horse enthusiasts can get up early and head for the barn with our wranglers to saddle their own horse.
+Kids seven and over are provided with a complete riding program.
+In addition to spending lots of time in the saddle, you will have the opportunity to learn the parts of a horse and to groom and saddle.
+If you like, you may join the wranglers before breakfast to saddle your own horse.

-Children under the age of six enjoy pony rides in the corral and around the ranch.
+Children four to six years old enjoy pony rides in the corral and around the ranch.
 It's a great way for young riders to learn about horses and develop confidence.

 It was awesome!
 Every day we rode our horses - saw scenery we thought could never be topped and every day we finished our ride and said 'That was the best ride ever!'

 You'll learn about horses and their natural instincts, important safety information, and we'll demonstrate the basic skills you'll need to know.
-Next you will meet your horse and head to our arena for a little practice.
-As you ride, we will look to see that you are safe and comfortable before heading out on the trail.
+Next you meet your horse and head to our arena for a little practice in the saddle.
+We'll watch to see that you're safe and comfortable before heading out on the trail.